Alibabade/academic-kickstart/content/project/mesh_preprocessor_in_blender_with_python/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-# Mesh-preprocessor-in-blender-with-python

 This peoject presents a mesh preprocessor tool which works with python and blender.
-It's capable of processing mesh files in batch.
+It's capable of processing mesh files in batch manner.

 ## Introduction
 The main reason to create such a mesh preprocessor is that preparing mesh files (especially .obj file format) for datasets usually is time-consuming, and it kind of needs tons of manual work.
 To free hands, a mesh processor tool is presented to do the dirty work for people.